Complaints Against a Certificant, Applicant or Non-Certificant Policy & Procedure

 A. Form of Complaints

-1. Complaints may be transmitted in any manner by any individual or entity, but must be in writing directed to the Director of Certification, and signed by the complaining party.
+Complaints may be transmitted in any manner by any individual or entity, but must be in writing directed to the Assistant Director, Certification Services, and signed by the complaining party.
 Inquiries or submissions other than Complaints, and complaints that do not meet the requirements of this paragraph, may be reviewed and handled by ANCC at its discretion.

 B. Intake and Preliminary Review

-1. Within 10 ANCC business days of receipt, the Director of Certification shall forward the Complaint to the Chair of the Commission on Certification for preliminary review within ten (10) ANCC business days of receipt.
+1. Within 10 business days of receipt of a complaint, the Assistant Director, Certification Services shall forward the Complaint to the Chair of the Commission on Board Certification (COC Chair) for preliminary review.

-2. Upon receipt and preliminary review of a Complaint, the Chair may conclude, in the Chair's sole discretion, that the submission: (1) contains unreliable or insufficient information; or (2) is patently frivolous or inconsequential.
+2. Upon receipt and preliminary review of a Complaint, the COC Chair may conclude, in the COC Chair’s sole discretion, that the submission: (1) contains unreliable or insufficient information; or (2) is patently frivolous or inconsequential.
 In such cases, the Chair may determine that the submission does not constitute a valid and actionable Complaint that would justify full investigation and a determination of appropriate action, and may dismiss the Complaint without investigation.
-If a Complaint is dismissed without investigation, the Complainant shall be notified, if the Complainant is identified.
+If a Complaint is dismissed without investigation, the Complainant shall be notified.

-3. If the Chair determines that a Complaint warrants investigation, the Chair:
+3. If the COC Chair determines that a Complaint warrants investigation, the COC Chair:

 a.
-Will give written notice to the individual whose conduct is in question;
+Will ensure that written notice of the Complaint and investigation is given to the individual whose conduct is in question;

 c.
-Will assemble a Complaint Review Committee (“CRC”) of three individuals, who may or may not be members of the COC but who may not be members of the COC appeals committee, to investigate and make an appropriate determination of whether certification misconduct warranting action occurred.
+Will assign to a standing Complaint Review Committee (“CRC”) assembled by the COC Chair of three individuals, who may or may not be members of the COC but who may not be members of the COC appeals committee, to investigate and make an appropriate determination of whether certification misconduct warranting action occurred.

-A. For each Complaint warranting investigation, the COC hereby authorizes an investigation into its specific facts or circumstances to whatever extent is deemed necessary, within its sole discretion, in order to clarify, expand, substantiate or refute the allegations.
+1. For each Complaint warranting investigation, the COC hereby authorizes an investigation into its specific facts or circumstances to whatever extent is deemed necessary, within its sole discretion, in order to clarify, expand, substantiate or refute the allegations.
+The CRC may seek staff assistance in conducting the investigation.

 Upon completion of an investigation, the CRC makes the following determinations: